tronprotocol/protocol/base_protocol/Discover.md

 ## Endpoint Proof

 To prevent traffic amplification attacks, implementations must verify that the sender of a query participates in the discovery protocol.
-The sender of a packet is considered verified if it has sent a valid pong response with matching ping hash within the last 12 hours.

 ## Recursive Discover